Thank you for your interest in joining Health Action International’s team. We currently have the following open position:

 - Native-level fluency in English, knowledge of other languages, particularly Dutch, is an advantage;

 - Background in Public Health or knowledge of the social/political context of pharmaceuticals in the EU;

 - Excellent interpersonal and team-working skills, strong sense of initiative, and reliability;

 - Skilled in general principles, such as being able to prioritise, be pragmatic and realistic, and politically sensitive;

 - Hard-working, collaborative, passionate about making a difference, and committed to HAI’s values.

-- The position is full-time (36 hours/week) for one year (with the possibility of extension).
+- The position is full-time (36 hours/week), starting on 1 September 2019 (with the possibility of an extension after six months).